pChocz/orthodrome-calculator/README.md

 * Loxodrome distance,
 * Orthodromic gain.

-Application calculates above parameters for the following types of cases:
+Application calculates above parameters for the following cases:

+`Equator Sail Case` -
+If both points lie on the equator, the orthodrome will contain the equator as well.
+In such case calculation is simplified, as the spherical triangle has two right angles.
+Sail direction in this case is either straight `E` or straight `W`.

 `Meridian Sail Case` -
 If both points lie on the same meridian, the orthodrome contains this meridian as well.
 In such case the spherical triangle does not exist, but the calculation is simplified.
 Sail direction in this case is either straight `N` or straight `S`.

-`Equator Sail Case` -
-If both points lie on the equator, the orthodrome will lie on the equator as well.
-In such case calculation is simplified, as the spherical triangle has two right angles.
-Sail direction in this case is either straight `E` or straight `W`.

 `Antipodal points` -
 If points are directly opposite to each other, inifinitely many orthodromes exist.